UV1999/OpenCV/README.md

 # OpenCV
-My GitHub repository for learning OpenCV
+My GitHub repository for learning OpenCV.
 Includes all about OpenCV from the official websites.